YGOProTH/Database/README.md

 Currently files offline until more committers and learning HTML and a top layer [possibly Express.js].
 Any questions or suggestions, contact [Bromantic] (https://github.com/Bromantic)

 # Database
-Project to create a stable card database to replace the [Yu-Gi-Oh Wikia](http://yugioh.wikia.com/wiki/Yu-Gi-Oh!_Wikia) for YGOPro
+Project to create the next Google for Yugioh.

 # For Developers/Contributors
 Currently, the code is a real mess due to learning and lack of experience in Javascript and NODEJS.
 What is currenlty working and to a degree understandable: